 Our two-year program requires 48 units of graduate-level coursework, with both required and elective courses offered at the school—including epidemiology, biostatistics, toxicology, risk and exposure assessment, geographic information systems (GIS) for environmental public health, and environmental health policy and regulation—as well as additional elective coursework across the Berkeley campus.

 Students in our program must also complete a full-time summer internship, as well as a capstone or thesis project demonstrating their ability to synthesize the core areas in the environmental health sciences, with application to an environmental health problem encountered in the real world.
-Students interested in a specialization in industrial hygiene may contact Professor Kathie Hammond for more information.
+Students interested in a specialization in industrial hygiene should contact Dr. Elizabeth Noth with Professor Kathie Hammond cc’ed for more information.

 - PH 142: Introduction to Probability and Statistics in Biology and Public Health (4 units)